waliulrayhan/kichten-buddy/README.md

 2. **Recipe Management:**
    - Store favorite recipes with descriptions, ingredients, and preparation steps.
-   - Support for recipe media (images or text).
+   - Support for recipe media (text).

 3. **Chatbot Integration:**
    - Interact with the chatbot to get recipe suggestions based on available ingredients.